Wood burning is such a versatile, relaxing, useful and wonderful hobby, and we’re so excited for you to discover it all.

 Even with these drawbacks, this is a good tool for beginners and one I enjoy having in my tool bag.
 My favorite part about this solid point tool is that you can get a separate transfer point nib that will allow you transfer images onto wood quickly and efficiently.

 The higher end tools we recommend are professional wire tip burners.
 These can be quite expensive, but are fantastic for frequent users.
-They heat up and cool down quickly, are more comfortable to hold, and have many different nib options.
+They heat up and cool down quickly, are more comfortable to hold, and have many different nib options which are generally easier and faster to changeout while burning.
 We recommend either the Razertip or the Optima 1 from PJL Enterprises.
 They are both quality tools.

 2. The Burnable surface